 Customer avatar questions

-We also have a fantastic list of questions which we ask, so that we can learn more about your customers.
+We also have a fantastic list of questions that we ask to learn more about your customers.
 Our copywriters can then get inside their heads, creating headings and copy which suits their needs.

 2. Generate a website structure – 2 weeks

-We look at the way your services should be displayed on the site, and often suggest that customer problems are included somewhere too – since they come to you with a problem, not a solution.
+We look at how your services should be displayed on the site and often suggest that customer problems are included somewhere too – since they come to you with a problem, not a solution.